 Dikristo derives from my Surname and my name ( I actually have two) with a little twist: Drakopoulos Christos.

 Stainless steel knives are well known because of their corrosion resistance properties, but not for their sharp edge.
-This is true for most of the cheap stainless steel available on the market, but now there are available new, expensive and high –end alloys in the market offering exceptional, razor sharp edge with unreal edge holding!
+This is far from true for the new stainless steels available on the market nowadays.
+In this category can be found steels that have extreme edge retention.

 Ceramic knives are the “newest” to the knife market.
 They can be extremely hard and thus hold an exceptional edge but they are also very brittle and sensitive to braking/chipping.
 Usually cannot be sharpened by the user.
 A ceramic knife is not to be considered a choice if you are professional.
 The only good option for ceramics would be a ceramic peeler, which has great performance.